lewagon/myriad/doc/README_test.md

 ## assert : pull request

 - wait for `myriad` gha to run on `lewagon-test/gha-solutions`
+- ping created repo using gh api - wait for second commit

 - pull from `lewagon-test/gha-challenge`
 - control the content of the cloned repo according to `tests/integration/control/gha-challenge-pr`